DanCag/TOPOS_old_old_old/README.md

 3. Separately download the `required_data/training.tar.gz` from Github

 If you want to play with the datasets used in the study,<br>
-you need to download the `playground.tar.gz` from Github
+you need to separately download the `playground.tar.gz` from Github

 Usage